-If these requirements are not met in a timely manner, it could challenge the decedent’s estate and delay the probate process.
+If these requirements are met in a timely manner, the decedent’s estate could be challenged and the probate process could be delayed.

 We are experienced in providing fair market value personal property appraisals for purposes of completing the probate process and determining state inheritance and/or estate tax liability.
 As IRS-qualified and accredited appraisers, we are also experienced in providing federal estate tax appraisals for those personal estates exceeding $11.4 million.

 A personal property appraisal can be an important tool in your estate planning.
-Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets.
-For instance, an art collection, or other antiques.
+Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets, such as an art collection or antiques.
 In situations where protected property is placed in a Trust during the lifetime of a designated beneficiary, personal property appraisals can provide a trust inventory, establish a step-up in basis or make an IRS charitable contribution.

 If you’re considering a tax-deductible, non-cash charitable donation; or if you need to file a casualty loss claim, we can assist you with a federal tax appraisal.
 As IRS-qualified appraisers, we are knowledgeable of the latest Treasury regulations and Internal Revenue Service requirements regarding the preparation and submission of personal property appraisals from a qualified appraiser.

-If you need an appraisal to establish the value of an antique for an insurance damage claim, we can help.
-Our appraisers provide replacement cost estimates for antiques, fine art, decorative objects and general household items that have fire, smoke, or water damage.
-If the objects are totally destroyed or stolen, we can prepare a hypothetical appraisal to establish value (or loss of value) on a specific date.
+If you need an appraisal to establish the value of a personal property item that is the subject of an insurance damage claim, we can help.
+Our appraisers provide replacement cost estimates for antiques, fine art, decorative objects and general household items that have been damaged by fire, smoke or water.
+If the objects have been totally destroyed or stolen, we can prepare a hypothetical appraisal to establish value (or loss of value) on a specific date.

-We have be assisting policy holders, insurance companies, professional carriers and public adjusters in their efforts to settle outstanding claims for more than 27 years.
-If outside expertise is a need, we can also provide referrals to professional and licensed art conservators, restoration experts and authenticators in your area.
+We have be assisting policy holders, insurance companies, professional carriers and public adjusters in their efforts to settle outstanding claims for more than 28 years.
+In situations were outside expertise is required, we can also provide referrals to professional and licensed art conservators, restoration experts and authenticators in your area.

 *Notice: We are not a law firm and do not provide legal advice.
 As laws differ from state to state, you should seek the opinion of an attorney for advice on legal matters.